calebclothier/QCSimulator/README.md

 # QCSimulator
 This project is a basic implementation of a quantum circuit simulator.
-Sample usage is provided below.
+The main file, simulator.py, contains a simulator class.
+Sample usage of this class is provided below.
+A dictionary of built-in gates is stored in gates.py, and parsing functionality for parametrized gates is contained in mathparser.py.
 ```
 # Initialize simulator object
 sim = QuantumSimulator()